 Reactions, responses, and reviews of the Museum of Modern Art's recently opened exhibition regarding housing in the American suburbs have steadily been popping up here and elsewhere on the Internet.
 The five design proposals put forth in Foreclosed: Rehousing the American Dream have been called "propositions" in the spirit of instigation, catalyzing necessary conversation on cultural assumptions and priorities.
-I admit that I am too closely tied to the exhibition's project to offer any sort of fair review, but it is with that spirit in mind that I argue those five propositions and the show in which they are contained manage both to reveal and underscore a fundamental conflict in the planning, design, and development of affordable housing and in the approaches taken and not taken in response to the crisis still being faced.
-A New Conversation a without from little terms, one can extension that conflict with a certar of dishesterologic Government and In rather simplistic terms, one can categorize that conflict with a series of dichotomies: public/private, large/small, national/local, and most popularly top-down/bottom-up.
+I admit that I am too closely tied to the exhibition's project to offer any sort of fair review, but it is with that spirit in mind that I argue those five propositions and the show in which they are contained manage both to reveal and underscore a fundamental conflict in the planning, design, and development of affordable housing and in the approaches taken and not taken in response to the crisis still being faced: 32

+In a the size lists terms, one are extending that conflict with a series of disketeries:

+In rather simplistic terms, one can categorize that conflict with a series of dichotomies: public/private, large/small, national/local, and most popularly top-down/bottom-up.
 In many ways, American Suburbia has long been the locus of this conflict.
-It is, after all, the birthplace of NIMBYism, which requires at minimum the imagined territory of a backyard.
+It is, after all, the birthplace of NIMBYISM, which requires at minimum the imagined territory of a backyard.
 Government and Policy, Scale, Top-Down and Bottom-Up